$49.95 $56.02 Buy It Now

 3. Use Lens Hoods: Lens hoods can shield your camera lens from direct sunlight and reduce the risk of overheating.

-See also Best digital cameras to travel with
+See also Best little digital camera around

 4. Keep Batteries Warm: Batteries drain faster in cold temperatures, so keep spare batteries warm by storing them close to your body.